Police Sergeant / University Police Department California State University, San Bernardino

 Testing components will be based on the following information:

 Supervision of Police Personnel Iannone, N., Iannone, M. Bernstein, J. Prentice-Hall, Inc.,9th Edition (2019)

 National Incident Management System (NIMS), U.S. Department of Homeland Security (2017)

 Pocket Guide to the Public Safety Officers Procedural Bill of Rights Act.
 California Public Employee Relations, 18th Edition (2019)

-Anticipate interviews to be scheduled for the week of July 19, 2021.
+Anticipate interviews to be scheduled for February 2022.

 Work schedule consists of shift work including nights, weekends, and holidays.

 High school diploma or equivalent and graduation from a Peace Officer Standards and Training (P.O.S.T.) academy and a P.O.S.T.
 Basic Certificate are required in addition to three (3) or more years of active law enforcement experience.